SINKER CYPRESS & RECLAIMED WOOD

 We build various pieces ranging from barn doors to custom vent hoods, to media centers and desks.
 We can create any unique look, including farmhouse, modern, classic, or industrial.
 No matter how extreme the concept, we are passionate perfectionists that will ensure your vision becomes a reality.
 If you can imagine it, we will handcraft it right here in Louisiana.
 From the table leg material, to edge, shape, color, and inlays, we believe it’s the details combined with the beauty of the wood that make our work stand out.

-The Return of Shelby the Swamp Man
+Shelby Stanga the Swamp Man

 As seen on “The Return of Shelby the Swamp Man” on the History Channel